dapr/docs/concepts/service-invocation/service-invocation.md

 # Service Invocation

-User applications running with Dapr can communicate with other user applications using Dapr through well-known endpoints in the form of http or gRPC messages.
+Dapr-enabled apps can communicate with each other through well-known endpoints in the form of http or gRPC messages.

 ![Service Invocation Diagram](../../images/service-invocation.png)

 1. Service A makes a http/gRPC call meant for Service B.  The call goes to the local Dapr sidecar.